nas5w/100-days-of-code-frontend/README.md

 ### :book: Learning Areas and Ideas

+- Install gulp with npm
+- Follow the [gulp for beginners tutorial](https://css-tricks.com/gulp-for-beginners/) on CSS-Tricks
+- In your website, set up gulp to:
+  - Compile Sass for you
+  - Put the generated CSS file in `build` subdirectory
+  - Move your web pages to the build directory
+  - Inject a reference to your generated CSS file into your web pages

 ![Webpack](https://i.imgur.com/UHyieJC.jpg)

 At its core, webpack is a static module bundler for modern JavaScript applications.
 When webpack processes your application, it internally builds a dependency graph which maps every module your project needs and generates one or more bundles.
 (Source: [webpack.js.org](https://webpack.js.org/concepts/))